-Then along comes this Italian Easter Bread from Brown Eyed Baker.
-The bread is flavored with orange juice and orange zest, and then I made a few small changes to our tastes.
+Then along comes this amazing Italian Easter Bread from Brown Eyed Baker.
+The bread is flavored with orange juice and orange zest, and then I made a few small changes from the original recipe to our tastes.

 The texture of this Italian Easter Bread is fluffy, fairly soft, and tender.
 It's a barely-sweet bread and the simple, sweet glaze goes perfectly as the finishing touch.